TamizhTheWarrior/Gettingstarted/docs/Why did we build.md

  2. Boil some water.

- 3. Dump everything in the pot and follow this algorithm:

 Here's a link to [a website](http://foo.bar), to a [local doc](local-doc.html), and to a [section heading in the current doc](#an-h2-header).
 Here's a footnote [^1].